Harvester57/tchap-web-v4/README.md

 ### Making a change

-- In element code :
+- In Element code (everything outside of tchap folders) :
   You need to add around your code those comments

 ```